Yukoners, ages 50-74 are encouraged to get screened for colon cancer.

 |Only your doctor or primary care provider can tell you if the FIT is the right test for you.|

 Colorectal cancer generally develops from tiny growths call polyps inside the colon or rectum.
 Polyps start out as small harmless growths on the inner wall of the colon.
 However, as polyps grow larger, some may turn into cancer.
 Almost all cases of colorectal cancer begin with the development of benign or non-cancerous polyps.

 Who is at risk?

-- Who have inflammatory bowel disease (e.g., ulcerative colitis or Crohn’s disease)
+- You have inflammatory bowel disease (such as ulcerative colitis or Crohn’s disease)

 What are the symptoms?

 Many people with colorectal cancer experience no symptoms in the early stages of the disease.
 However, when symptoms appear, they will likely vary, depending on the cancer’s size and location in the large intestine.
 This is why we are recommending regular screening rather than relying on colon cancer symptoms to alert one to the presence of a tumor.
 The symptoms may include:

 - Constipation or diarrhea